sjbiaga/kittens/queens-3-trampoline/README.md

 ================================

-The code in this lesson makes the passage from closures to monads and is _originally_ adapted from section "6 Free Monads: A Generalization of Trampoline" in [Stackless Scala With Free Monads](https://days2012.scala-lang.org/sites/days2012/files/bjarnason_trampolines.pdf) by Rúnar Óli Bjarnason; the `resume` method therein has been originally rewritten as `apply`, which we hope is much more clearer to the reader.
+The code in this lesson makes the passage from closures to monads and is _originally_ adapted from section "6 Free Monads: A Generalization of Trampoline" in the article [Stackless Scala With Free Monads](https://days2012.scala-lang.org/sites/days2012/files/bjarnason_trampolines.pdf) by Rúnar Óli Bjarnason; the `resume` method therein has been originally rewritten as `apply`, which we hope is much more clearer to the reader.

-In [Lesson 02](https://github.com/sjbiaga/kittens/blob/main/queens-2-heap/README.md) it is mentioned that trading stack for heap was done in a “primitive manner”.
+In [Lesson 02 - Heap](https://github.com/sjbiaga/kittens/blob/main/queens-2-heap/README.md) it is mentioned that trading stack for heap was done in a “primitive manner”.
 Let us see now a more advanced style of programming in Scala, using types with `map` and `flatMap` methods - a tiny language.
 Another basic observation is that `Heap` worked only for functions returning `Unit`: so let us relax this condition.

 Thus, in general, if we had a `method` of type `Trampoline[T]` with several consecutive calls